 add-strudel2-conda to add this environment to Strudel2

-so you can use it with JupyterLab BYO.
+so you can use it with JupyterLab.
 You will need to specify both where your

 Miniconda has been installed already,